BreizhHardware/ntfy_alerts/README.md

 ### Docker (recommended)

-Use our multi-architecture Docker image, which automatically supports amd64, arm64 and armv7:
+Use our Docker image, which automatically supports amd64, arm64 and armv7:

 ```yaml
 services: